 Orléans has represented the teaching of Roman law throughout Europe.
-Today, its faculty of law, economics and management has the ambition to be associated with the learning of the digital transformation of careers in law, economics and management.
+Today, its Faculty of Law, Economics and Management aims to be associated with the learning of the digital transformation of careers in law, economics and management.

 The law school of Orléans, promoted to university in 1306, attracts students from all over the continent thanks to the quality of its teaching and the reputation of its teachers, who are mostly legal practitioners: Rabelais, Calvin, Perrault, Molière were students here, Pothier and Jousse were teachers here, two centuries before the ministers Léo Hamon and Roger-Gérard Schwartzenberg.
-The long eclipse, from 1793 to the contemporary revival in 1966, was followed by more than half a century of successful innovative training, with regional anchoring and the quality of professional integration of our students as its main objective.
+Its disappearance in 1793 and its contemporary revival in 1966 was followed by more than half a century of successful innovative training, with regional anchoring and the quality of professional integration of our students as its main objective.

 This prestigious past motivates us to aim high and far in our development projects.